taraamiri57/SYDE675_Project/README.md

   * BERT Directory including:
-    * A python file (.py) file to implement the BERT model on the 2 Dataset
+    * A python file (.py) file to implement the BERT model on the 2 Dataset: BERT-model.py
     * A dutch pre-trained model downloaded from:
-    * Results (Figures and .xlsx files)

 * ML models
   * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the 2 Dataset